Jordan-Gabriels/datasciencecoursera/HelloWorld.md

-test to see if it puts this text in my .md file  Does this text fo on a new line notes
+##Heading of document## test to see if it puts this text in my .md file  Does this text fo on a new line
+notes
-*dot point one
+* dot point one
-*dot point two
+* dot point two